QualityHammer/instrumental-downloader/README.md

 **Version 1.0**

-    - Command Line Application
-        - Better logging
+    - Spotify API integration
+    - Download playlist/ album as instrumentals
+    - Download album cover for song to use as file icon

+**Version 2.0**

     - Check for wrong instrumental downloads
+    - New file renaming system

     - GUI Application
         - Add gui interaction for Windows, MacOS, and Linux

-**Version 2.0**

-    - Spotify API integration
-    - Download playlist/ album as instrumentals
-    - New file renaming system
-    - Download album cover for song to use as file icon